Mississippi kite: Food and feeding

 The diet of the Mississippi kite consists mostly of larger-bodied invertebrates and insects (which they capture in-flight), seasonally feeding on a variety of cicadas, crickets, grasshoppers and locusts and other crop-damaging insects, making them agriculturally and economically beneficial for humans.
 As with most raptors, the Mississippi kite is an opportunistic hunter, and has also been known to capture small vertebrates, including passerine birds, amphibians, reptiles, and small mammals.
 They will usually hunt from a low perch before pursuing prey, consuming it in-flight upon capture.
-They will often patrol around herds of livestock or grazing wild Ungulates (such as bison or wapiti), to catch insects stirred-up from the ground.
+They will often patrol around herds of livestock to catch insects stirred-up from the ground.

 Breeding

 Mississippi kites are monogamous, forming breeding pairs before, or soon after, arriving at breeding sites.
 Courtship displays are rare, however individuals have been seen guarding their mate from competitors.

 Mississippi kites usually lay two white eggs (rarely one or three) in twig-constructed nests that rest in a variety of deciduous trees, most commonly elm, eastern cottonwood, hackberry, oak or mesquite; other than within elm and cottonwood trees, most nests are less than 20 feet (6 m) above the ground, and are usually near water.
 Eggs are white to pale-bluish in color, and are usually about 1.5 inches (3.8 cm) long.
 For the past 75 years, the species has experienced changes in nesting habitat, adapting from open forest and savanna to include hedgerows and shelterbelts, and is now a common nester in urban areas in the western south-central states.